-Welcome to Project Management 101.
-Project management can seem like a daunting discipline, but once you get a grasp of the fundamentals, and combine that with some intuition, you’ll be on your way to leading successful projects, no matter your situation.
+Welcome to project management 101.
+Project management can seem like a daunting discipline, but once you get a grasp of the fundamentals and combine that with some intuition, you’ll be on your way to leading successful projects, no matter your situation.

 Maybe you’ve been unexpectedly assigned to lead a project and a big promotion is on the line, or maybe you’re a team member who wants to better understand their role in the project.
-Regardless, we’re going give you a brief overview of the major details involved in project management for actionable information.
+Regardless, we’re going to give you a brief overview of the major details involved in project management for actionable information.

 What Is a Project?